 Guests are looking for experiences that they will remember fondly, or those deemed Instagram worthy.

 Experience is going to be the key.
-People travel for an experience.
+People travel for a memorable experience.

 These hotels have a soul which seems to be attracting the millennial more than ever.